|who were patients in the United States Public Health Service Hospital No. 54 located at

 been recognized as the highlight of the entertainment programs of DAV conventions and have

 contributed greatly to the attendance.
-In the early years of the DAV, when it was in financial trouble
+In the early years of the DAV, when it was in financial

-to the Memorial Honor Roll of Beneficiaries of the Perpetual Rehabilitation Fund.
+DAV and to the Memorial Honor Roll of Beneficiaries of the Perpetual Rehabilitation Fund.

 Much could be said about the difficulties the organization encountered in the early struggle to

 survive.
-Recognition should be given not only to those who participated in its founding, but to all of
+Recognition should be given not only to those who participated in its founding, but to all

-National Commander of the DAV in 1934.
+elected National Commander of the DAV in 1934.
 To him and to all of those living and dead who

 contributed over the sixty years of its existence, this history is dedicated.
-Their names are inscribed
+Their names are

-their own consciences.
+obligations and their own consciences.

-We know that membership in this Organization inspired all of them with the incentives to further the
+We know that membership in this Organization inspired all of them with the incentives to further

 "Semper Idem Et Semper Fidelis"